0xGilda/tr-api-client/README.md

 ### 1. Initialization

-First, import and instantiate the client with your API credentials, which can be obtained from the (Proofpoint Admin Portal)[https://admin.proofpoint.com/apiKeyManagement].
+First, import and instantiate the client with your API credentials, which can be obtained from the [Proofpoint Admin Portal](https://admin.proofpoint.com/apiKeyManagement).

 ```python
 import os